mimiro-io/datahub/DOCUMENTATION.md

 ```
 #### NewEntityFrom

 When creating new entities, we need to track if the entity in the upstream dataset is marked as deleted or not.
-To simplify the process the function `ConstructDeleted` is needed.
+To simplify the process the function `NewEntityFrom` is needed.
 Below is an idiomatic use of the `NewEntityFrom`.
 We should primarily use `NewEntityFrom` when we create entities in a transform.
 This Function takes 4 parameters: